quorn23/piholeparser/RecentRunLogs/TopLevelScripts/30-Processing-Blacklists/Airelles-Phishing-Hosts.md

 ## Pinging Source To Check Host Availability
 ## Checking File Header
 ## Determining Host Availability
+* Airelles-Phishing-Hosts List Unavailable To Download.
+Mon Oct 23 00:20:45 UTC 2017
 ## Checking If List Updated Online
 ## Determining Download Attempt
 ## Attempting To Download List
+## Checking File Size
+* Airelles-Phishing-Hosts List Was An Empty File After Download.
+Mon Oct 23 00:20:46 UTC 2017
+## Attempting Creation Of Mirror File
+## Parsing List
+## Checking Parsed File Size
+* Airelles-Phishing-Hosts List Was Killed By The Parsing Process.
+It will be skipped in the future.
+Mon Oct 23 00:20:46 UTC 2017